 Students must pass all required graduation courses, which are determined by semesters.
+If students fail a complete course or a semester of a course, FCA may not be able to accommodate their schedule to makeup this failed course.

-Students are classified based on the number of credits earned:
+Students are classified based on the number of credits earned\: